 Vendor list to give to clients (Source: Icenhower Coaching)

-It demonstrates your commitment to their well-being even after the transaction is complete.
 This thoughtful gesture not only aids in retaining clients for future real estate needs but also increases the likelihood of referrals to new ones.
-By going the extra mile, you cement a positive, lasting impression, fostering a network of satisfied clients who are likelier to recommend your services to friends and family.
+By going the extra mile, you cement a positive, lasting impression, fostering a network of satisfied clients who are more likely to recommend your services to friends and family.

 Continue to check in with your clients after moving in, offering advice and support as they adjust to their new home.
 These follow-ups can turn clients into lifelong advocates for your services, enhancing your reputation and referral network.